dqnc/LifeStoriesAI/README.md

 # LifeStoriesAI
-LifeThreads] - A Multi-Generational Legacy Platform "Weaving the Tapestry of Lives: A Collaborative Platform for Preserving Family History and Sharing Life Stories

-A Collaborative Platform for Preserving Family History and Sharing Life Stories"
+LifeStoriesAI - A collaborative digital platform for family and friends to celebrate a person's life story and family history and connections suppoorted and curated by AI.

 Introduction:
 Imagine a digital space where families and friends come together to celebrate lives, share memories, and connect across generations.
 A space where stories are preserved, legacies are honoured, and the tapestry of family history is woven with love and care.
 This is the vision behind [LifeThreads], a multi-generational legacy platform powered by cutting-edge AI and driven by a passionate community.